 Any USSA athlete under the age of 18 years that is suspected of having sustained a concussion/ traumatic brain injury must be removed immediately from participation in USSA sporting event (e.g. sanctioned training, practice, camps, competitions or tryouts), by the Technical Delegate or USSA member coach overseeing such sporting event.
 The minor athlete will be prohibited from further participation until evaluated and cleared in writing to resume participation in USSA sporting events by a qualified health care provider trained in the evaluation and management of concussive head injuries.
 The health care professional must certify to USSA in the clearance letter that he/she has successfully completed a continuing education course in the evaluation and management of concussive head injuries within three years of the day on which the written statement is made.
 Upon removal of a minor athlete from participation for a suspected concussion/traumatic brain injury, the USSA TD or member coach making the removal must inform USSA Competition Services.
 Athletes who have subsequently been medically cleared to resume participation must provide such medical clearance (as described above) to USSA Competition Services in order to be permitted to participate in USSA sporting events.

-The race worker agreement* is included in the registration packet.
-Please complete and return this with your registration by the start of the program to Snowsports School – CRT, PO Box 1640, North Conway, NH 03860.
+The race worker agreement is included in the registration packet.
+Please complete and return this with your registration by November 15th to Snowsports School – CRT, PO Box 1640, North Conway, NH 03860.
 It is very important that forms be in so we can begin preparing race assignments for the season.
-If you would like to email your form, please send to [email protected]; please use the form and do not just send an email with the dates you can work.
+Please use the form and do not just send an email with the dates you can work.
 Race assignments will be sent out by email and posted in CRT training center and Race locker room.

 Each family will be assessed at fee of $100.00 per race for choosing not to fulfill the required race commitment.
 Payment must be received before your child can return for the next season.